kailukowiak/DATA621FinalProject/Presentation.md

 We created a new variable, age, which was the age at which the house was sold.
 Any negative values were set to zero.

-Ordered categorical variables such as quality that clearly split the response variable were changed to dummy variables.
+Ordered categorical variables such as `HeatingQC` that did not have overlapping interquartile ranges were changed to a single dummy variable.
+For example, if `HeatingQC == Excellent` and `HeatingQC != Excellent` did not have overlapping IQRs, they would be transformed into a dummy variable.
+This increases on degrees of freedom.

 Interaction terms were created via a grid search and selected based on their individual $R^2$ values.